Saefkow-Jacob-Bästlein Organization: Betrayal and arrest

 In April 1944, Social Democrats Adolf Reichwein and Julius Leber, who were members of the Kreisau Circle, got in touch with Saefkow and Jacob to talk about bringing their Communist organization into the conspiracy of the 20 July plot to assassinate Adolf Hitler.
 This was done with the knowledge and agreement of Claus von Stauffenberg.
 There was a meeting with Reichwein and Leber on June 22, 1944 in the apartment of Dr. Rudolf Schmid.
 Jacob and Leber, who had been together at Sachsenhausen concentration camp and had formed a good trust with one another, then met again, separately.
 According to historian Peter Steinbach, they knew that this military resistance was an effort without a broad foundation of support and they, as leaders of the Social Democratic Party of Germany (SPD) and the KPD, as well as trade unions, had the contacts to make this act of resistance without broad support into an act of resistance with support.

 An additional meeting was planned for July 4, 1944 to discuss concrete measures.
 They were denounced by an informer, however, and when Jacob, Saefkow and Reichwein arrived at the appointed place, the Gestapo arrested them all.
 Leber was arrested a few days later.
 Bästlein had already been arrested again on May 30, 1944.
-Saefkow, Jacob and Bästlein were all sentenced to death by the Volksgerichthof on September 5, 1944 and were executed on September 18, 1944, at Brandenburg-Görden Prison.
+Saefkow, Jacob and Bästlein were all sentenced to death by the Volksgerichtshof on September 5, 1944 and were executed on September 18, 1944, at Brandenburg-Görden Prison.